Nurse Types / Cath Lab Nurse

 - Have completed 30 hours of CEU for cardiac-vascular nursing within the last 3 years

 Cath lab nurses also may wish to consider earning a Critical Care Registered Nurse (CCRN) certification.
-It is administered by the American Association of Critical Care Nurses.
-There are requirements RNs must meet before applying for CCRN certification:
+It is administered by the American Association of Critical-Care Nurses (AACN).
+There are requirements RNs must meet before applying for CCRN certification.

-- Have practiced as an RN or APRN for 5 years with a minimum of 2,000 hours in the direct care of acute or critically ill adult patients, with 144 of those hours accrued in the most recent year
+However, to qualify for this certificate, you must have practiced as an RN or APRN for 5 years with a minimum of 2,000 hours in the direct care of acute or critically ill adult patients.
+144 of those hours must have been worked in the most recent year

 Hospitals and cardiac care facilities may require additional certifications.
 It is an important question to ask when applying for cath lab nursing positions to ensure you meet all requirements.

-Cath lab nurses also must complete CEUs to maintain their licensure in certain states.
-All but 13 states require cath lab nurses to earn continuing education credits or contact hours every two years.
+Cath lab nurses must also complete continuing education units (CEUs) to maintain their licensure in certain states.
+All but 13 states require cath lab nurses to earn continuing education credits or contact hours every 2 years.
 Contact hours and CEUs that focus on cardiac care are essential for renewing licensure.